Turn Text Only Off

 Parents’ Guide to the Transition of Their Adult Child to College, Career, and Community

-MODULE GOAL(S): This module will increase your knowledge and give you the tools to prepare you for your child’s transition from public school to postsecondary education and his or her emerging adulthood.
+This article will increase your knowledge and give you the tools to prepare you for your child’s transition from public school to postsecondary education and his or her emerging adulthood.

 1. To understand how to prepare your child for college.